kryptine/iTasks-SDK/README.txt

              the server libraries, they need a client application.
 In this folder you find the default AJAX web client which your server application will serve at run time.

-- Examples : Example workflow suites.
+- Examples : Example task definitions.

 - Tools    : Various build and code generation tools.